bergmark/blog/2016/package-faq.md

 Add the missing files as `extra-source-files`.

 Using `extra-source-files` the files will be added to the tarball that's created when you run `cabal sdist`, `stack sdist`, or `stack upload`.
-You can then access these files from the project root as you probably already are.
+You can then use file paths relative to the project's root as you probably already are.
 ```
 extra-source-files:
   tests/*.txt